Sky Ferreira: 2013–2018: Night Time, My Time, touring, and acting roles

-Ferreira confirmed on April 7, 2015, that her upcoming second studio album will be titled Masochism.
-On May 12, 2015, the singer announced that she would be releasing a film co-written and directed by her frequent collaborator Grant Singer accompanied by a new single with the album scheduled to be released later in the year.
-Jimmy Choo revealed on June 4 that Ferreira would be the face of their newest fragrance named Illicit.
+Ferreira confirmed on April 7, 2015, that her second studio album would be titled Masochism.
+On May 12, 2015, she announced that she would release a film co-written and directed by her frequent collaborator Grant Singer accompanied by a new single, with the album to be released later in the year.
+Jimmy Choo revealed on June 4 that Ferreira would be the face of its newest fragrance, Illicit.
 She collaborated with Primal Scream on the song "Where the Light Gets In", which was released on February 1, 2016, as the lead single from the band's eleventh studio album, Chaosmosis.
 It was announced on April 25, 2016, that Ferreira would guest-star in the 2017 sequel to David Lynch's 1990s television series Twin Peaks.
 In October 2016, she was cast in Jonas Åkerlund's film Lords of Chaos, based on the 1998 book of the same name by Michael Moynihan and Didrik Søderlind.
 She appeared in Playboy in October 2016, with the photo shoot serving as a "visual introduction" to her next album.
 Ferreira appeared in Edgar Wright's 2017 heist film Baby Driver, portraying the mother of lead character Baby (played by Ansel Elgort).
 She also contributed a cover of the Commodores song "Easy" to the film's soundtrack, produced by Nigel Godrich.

-In 2018, she stated: "I would just like to clarify for some: My silence should not be confused for negligence, I deeply care and put everything I have into my music.
+In 2018, she said: "I would just like to clarify for some: My silence should not be confused for negligence, I deeply care and put everything I have into my music.
 Including all of my earnings.
 I won't put out something that I don't stand by or the bare minimum."